phr3nzy/emt/README.md

 - TypeScript

 ## Setup
-Please, first ensure you have the proper .env variables set which include, but are not limited to:
+First ensure you have the proper .env variables set which are:

 	PORT
 	HOST